Sebastien-Le/YesSiR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the *YesSiR* package is to generate automatic report based on the *FactoMineR* and *officer* packages.
+The goal of the *YesSiR* package is to generate automatic reports based on the *FactoMineR* and *officer* packages.
 Reports are issued from multivariate analyses such as MCA and PCA.
 To use the package you have to use the *.pptx* file included in the package.